Featured

 • Operations Sunrise (daylight raid against heavily defended ports and German battleships in Brest and on the Atlantic Coast) in the Battle of the Atlantic.

-• Raids across Germany at night, many aircraft did not return.
+• Raids across Germany and France at night, many aircraft did not return.
 Examples are the loss of the Station Commander Gp Capt Barrett – ‘the Great Gentleman’ http://www.rafnorthluffenhamheritage.me.uk/?p=406.
 It should be remembered that the night time raids were conducted in sub-optimal aircraft, such as the Hampden and Manchester, which were built for daytime operations.
 The casualty rate was very high.
 The Avro Manchester was an operational failure.

 • Operation Millenium.
 The 1000 bomber raids on Germany (Cologne, Essen and Bremen) in May and June 1942, where instructors and trainees were used from 29 OTU.